stgm/scientific-programming-1/info/syllabus.md

 We have used materials from the following sources:

-- 6.189 A Gentle Introduction to Programming Using Python by Sarina Canelake <http://ocw.mit.edu>
+- 6.189 A Gentle Introduction to Programming Using Python by Sarina Canelake at MIT <http://ocw.mit.edu>
-- 6.00 Introduction to Computer Science and Programming, Fall 2008 by Eric Grimson and John Guttag <http://ocw.mit.edu>
+- 6.00 Introduction to Computer Science and Programming, Fall 2008 by Eric Grimson and John Guttag at MIT <http://ocw.mit.edu>
-- CS50 Introduction to Computer Science I by David Malan <http://cs50.tv/>
+- CS50 Introduction to Computer Science I by David Malan at Harvard <http://cs50.tv/>
-- 6.0001 Introduction to Computer Science and Programming in Python by Ana Bell, Eric Grimson and John Guttag <http://ocw.mit.edu>
+- 6.0001 Introduction to Computer Science and Programming in Python by Ana Bell, Eric Grimson and John Guttag at MIT <http://ocw.mit.edu>
 - Think Python by Allen B. Downey <http://greenteapress.com/wp/think-python/>